Just-in-time refresh for external catalog metadata (private preview)¶

 Just-in-time (JIT) refresh is a private preview enhancement to automatic refresh for supported externally managed Apache Iceberg™ tables.

 Snowflake supports multiple catalog integration types for Iceberg tables.
-In this private preview, JIT refresh applies to tables that use either of the following:
+In this private preview, JIT refresh applies to tables that use any of the following:

 - Iceberg REST catalog integration — Snowflake connects to a remote catalog through the Apache Iceberg REST OpenAPI specification.
 Examples include Unity Catalog, Tabular, Apache Polaris™ REST endpoints, and AWS Glue Iceberg REST.